Revolutionary Mexicanist Action

-Description of Clothing and Salute
+Description of clothing and salute

 Members of the ARM wear bright golden ranch-style shirts, tied at the waist, with black pants and a palm hat.
 They wear a red bandana around the neck.
 On the yellow shirt, there is an embroidered shield of Aztec inspiration called Yaoyotl.
 Its deeper meaning consists of four half-moons and cotton (Ichcatl) representing agriculture.
-The Chimalli is made of tiger (jaguar) skin, and the half-moons are gold.
+The Chimalli (shield) is made of tiger (jaguar) skin, and the half-moons are gold.
 The fringes are made of quetzal feather beards, twisted with gold thread.
 A central band with the letters A.R.M., in the colors of our flag, represents the Dorados' program.

 The shield of Moctecuhzoma II, the most notable and powerful lord of Pre-Columbian America, from Tenochtitlan to Nicaragua, was the Chimalli with gold half-moons, all decorated with symbols of the god of war.

 Their organization is divided into branches like infantry and cavalry, and they are supported by a female nursing corps.
 Many people wonder if this is a brotherhood, a kind of club, or just a ridiculous eccentricity, but there is no doubt that we are dealing with a fascist organization, like those that have recently appeared in Italy and Germany.
 The very name "camisas doradas" (golden shirts) is akin to the blackshirts and brownshirts of those countries.
 Furthermore, like their counterparts, they employ the tactic of inspiring fear and respect by their mere presence, exhibit an aggressive, crude nationalism, and openly confess anti-communism, constantly resorting to the use of force.
-Let’s hope the authorities closely monitor the activities of this organization, which mimics the attitudes of Mussolini's fasci di combattimento or Hitler's stormtroopers.
+Let's hope the authorities closely monitor the activities of this organization, which mimics the attitudes of Mussolini's fasci di combattimento or Hitler's stormtroopers.

 "The salute with the right arm, raised with a clenched fist, is the ancient Aztec victory salute."
 Unlike other fascist organizations in the world, the ARM found a salute that characterizes the organization and differentiates it from other parties.
 This salute was found in ancient culture, which at the time was looked down upon by many Mexicans.
 The Dorados gave it their own meaning, infused it with mysticism, and it became the "Call to victory, the call to action to save Mexico, the war salute par excellence."

 This battle pose can be found in various contemporary representations as well as in ancient codices.
-[Even the Huitzilopochtli (god of war) is depicted raising his arm with his Xiuhcoatl.
+Even the Huitzilopochtli (god of war) is depicted raising his arm with his Xiuhcoatl.
 On some occasions, the uniformed members used a type of club, resembling a macahuitl/mace.
 This Dorados salute consisted of two steps: first, the hand was placed on the "Yaoyotl" shield, and then the right hand was raised with a clenched fist.